-Have I mentioned I got a deep fryer?
-That’s right, get your fat kid friendly recipe book ready because I’m frying anything I can get my hands on.
+Have I mentioned that I got a deep fryer?
+That’s right, get your fat kid friendly recipe book ready, because I’m frying anything I can get my hands on.
 Anything and everything.

-Now, my kitchen is filled with tons of things that I can’t imagine life before – but seriously – a deep fryer, how did I live without this?
-Did you know you could deep fry _____ or ___ _____?
+My kitchen is filled with tons of things that, before I got them, couldn’t imagine not owning.
+But seriously, a deep fryer – how did I live without this?
+Did you know you can deep fry _____ or ___ _____?
 Oh yeah, it’s coming.
 I promise.
-In all it’s glory.
+In all its glory.
 It’s coming.

-What better to consummate this glorious new relationship then deep frying some of the most wonderful comfort food there already is.
+There is no better way to consummate this glorious new relationship then by deep frying some of the most wonderful comfort food there is.
 Lasagna.

 Adapted from Tastebook